304 North Cardinal St.

 Further Reading: All About When to Pick Apples

-Honeycrisp apples can be purchased at supermarkets and specialty grocers.
-In apple-growing areas, they can also be found at local farmers markets and roadside fruit stands.
-Honeycrisps solid in Europe are often labelled as “honeycrunch” apples.
+Honeycrisp Apples can be purchased at supermarkets and specialty grocers.
+While this specialty variety used to be limited to boutique orchards, Honeycrisps can now be found at most grocery stores, including Kroger, Walmart, and Target.
+In apple-growing areas, they can also be found at local farmers’ markets and roadside fruit stands.
+Honeycrisps solid in Europe are often labeled as “Honeycrunch” apples.

 Honeycrisp Apples are large, ranging from 2″–3½” (7–9 cm) in diameter.
 A ripe Honeycrisp Apple generally weighs about 10-12 ounces, or 0.6-0.75 pounds (275-340 grams).
 There are less than two whole Honeycrisp Apples per pound.
 A ten-pound bag of Honeycrisp Apples is likely to contain about 12-15 apples.